bitburner-official/bitburner-src/src/Documentation/doc/en/programming/darknet.md

 Leaving the internet behind and turning to the dark web, however, comes with its risks... and potential rewards.
 A person with the right know-how (and enough charm to survive on their wits alone) can find their way into less-than-secure computers on that unregulated network.
 A person like you, perhaps.

+For the full NS docs for the api, you can go to the [API documentation page](nsDoc/bitburner.darknet.md).

 ### Network structure

 Unlike the traditional BitBurner network, the darknet is constantly changing.
 Servers may sometimes restart, change its connections to other servers, or even go offline indefinitely.
 The network is also not a simple tree: it contains loops of connections, backtracks, and disconnected islands of servers to explore.